Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_During_Install_or_Upgrade.md

 * This page documents the procedures for enabling and configuring Rack Resiliency during a CSM install or upgrade.
 For information on how to do this on a running system, see [Enable Rack Resiliency on a Running System](Enabling_RR_on_running_system.md).
-* Rack Resiliency cannot be disabled after it has been enabled during the install or upgrade.
+* Rack Resiliency cannot be disabled after it has been enabled.

 At the same time that Rack Resiliency is enabled, administrators also have the option to customize the [Zone names](Zones.md#zone-names) for the zones that will be created